taranvohra/Siteglide-docs/graphql/tutorial-8-building-a-liquid-api-get-endpoint-page-powered-by-graphql-queries.md

-This article shows a different use-case for the skills you've already learned- using an XHR (sometimes called Ajax) request to run a query.
+This article shows a different use-case for the skills you've already learned- using a GET request to run a query.

 # Introduction